How common is Sleep Apnea?

 A neck circumference of 16.5 or more inches is typically associated with an increased risk for obstructive sleep apnea.

-Excess weight around your upper airway may obstruct your breathing.
+- Obesity or Excess Weight Excess: weight around your upper airway may obstruct your breathing.
 However, not everyone who has sleep apnea is overweight.

 - A Narrowed Airway: A narrowed airway can be inherited, or your tonsils or adenoids may become enlarged.
 This can block the airway.